-- · The natural environment
+- 1 The natural environment

-- · The environment we create the built environment
+- 2 The environment we create the built environment

-- · Living in the environment.
+- 3 Living in the environment.

-The integration of these three sections within the one strategy ensures we do not plan for the protection of the natural environment in isolation, and highlights the importance of the relationship our built environment and our lifestyle have with the relationship our built environment and our lifestyle have with these natural assets.
-This strategy equips Sunshine Coast Council (council) and its partners to effectively manage the challenges that confront the region's environment and liveability.
+The integration of these three sections within the one strategy ensures we do not plan for the protection of the natural environment in isolation and highlights the importance of the relationship our built environment and our lifestyle have with these natural assets.
+This strategy equips Sunshine Coast Council (Council) and its partners to effectively manage the challenges that confront the region's environment and liveability.